 Running our services

-i~HD will handle the contact details for clients we provide services to, which includes Data Quality and Data Security and Protection Assessments and the preparation of Tutorials.
-For all these purposes, i~HD will process the contact person(s)’ name, email address, role and the details of the organisations they work for.
+i~HD will handle the contact details for clients we provide services to, which includes Data Quality and Data Security and Protection Assessments, the i~HD Academy and the preparation of Tutorials.
+For all these purposes unless otherwise specified, i~HD will process the contact person(s)’ name, email address, role and the details of the organisations they work for.
 Where i~HD conducts interviews as part of its services, we will retain the name and role of any interviewees.
 Where i~HD runs tutorials, we process the names and emails of attendees.
+For the Academy, i~HD requires your Full Name, email address, Town/City and Country of Residence to register for Moodle.
+Please note that you may if you wish add more details under your profile, you are free to do so according to the terms of enrolment in the Academy.
+Please note that i~HD does not require the processing of Special Category Data for these services so please bear this in mind when adding profile details to the Academy or engaging with us around the other services.

 The legal bases under which we process personal data for these purposes will depend on the nature of the service and will be specified within the agreements we sign with you.
 The legal basis will be for either legal obligation under 6(1)(C) of GDPR or performance of a contract or its preparation and is covered as a legal basis under Article 6(1)(b) of GDPR.
 When handling special category data, specific Article 9(2) justifications will be provided as part of our agreements.